Ada-Developers-Academy/C3Projects--TaskListRails/README.md

 Link to the edit action from the task's show page.
 DRY up your code by reusing the view code from the new functionality
 Research: Rendering partials in Rails.

+## Ideas for next wave/this weekend:
+  - rando task/name
+  - make buttons prettier
+  - add photo/color gradients
+  - figure out how to do line all the way across
+  - style form - box & buttons
+  - make dates just show the date/year, no time